wns823/NMT_SSP/README.md

 ## Introduction
 This repository contains the code for the ACL-21 paper:[Improving Lexically Constrained Neural Machine Translationwith Source-Conditioned Masked Span Prediction](https://arxiv.org/abs/2105.05498).

+We show code that applies our method to Leca[https://github.com/ghchen18/leca] because it can show inference results without dictionary and with dictionary.

 ## Data download
 I'll uploading data and data link soon.
 - De-En OPUS Acquis, Emea data